-7.1 Audit Commission reports suggest that the drive to expand community services requires a wellplanned "journey of care" with a package of support.
-The pathway below (Diagram 3) reflects the key thematic areas of activity set out in the previous page (Section 6.6).
+7.1 Audit Commission reports suggest that the drive to expand community services requires a well-planned "journey of care" with a package of support.
+The pathway below (Diagram 3) reflects the key stages in the CHCP's commitment to personalisation in relation to mental health services.